 The Miesel Fire and Ecosystem Ecology lab in the Department of Plant, Soil and Microbial Sciences at Michigan State University seeks one full-time laboratory manager / lead research technician.
 Research in our group focuses on understanding (1) how fire and forest management influence soil, vegetation, and ecosystem processes; (2) how pyrogenic carbon and biochar affects soil carbon and nutrients; and (3) soil spectroscopy for improving soil and plant sample analysis.

 This position will be responsible for assisting with overall laboratory management, maintaining experiments, and coordinating and conducting laboratory analysis of soil and plant samples.
 Responsibilities will be primarily lab-based with occasional work in the field, greenhouse, and/or other experimental facilities.
 A major part of the responsibilities will focus on assisting with coordinating project logistics, measurements and data management for a new study investigating soil responses to wildfires.
 This position will interact with and support graduate students and provide training and oversight for undergraduate student assistants.
 Additional responsibilities may include contributing to data summaries, project reports, and literature reviews.
 Opportunity to participate in manuscript development and/or field measurements and monitoring in wildland fire study sites may be available for interested candidates.

 A complete application includes: (1) a cover letter that includes a statement of interest in the position, a summary of your past research experiences including specific field measurements and/or laboratory procedures you have experience with, and how this position would contribute to your career goals; (2) a resume or CV including a list of relevant coursework; and (3) names and contact information for three professional references.
 All questions about the position should be directed to Dr. Jessica Miesel at firstname.lastname@example.org.
-Incomplete applications will not be accepted.MSU is an affirmative action, equal opportunity employer and is committed to achieving excellence through cultural diversity.
+Incomplete applications will not be accepted.